Skip to table of contents

 • Expression in one’s own words, but without attribution, of ideas, arguments, lines of reasoning, facts, processes, or other products of the intellect where such material is learned from the work of another and is not part of the general fund of common academic knowledge;

-• Fabrication: the falsification or invention of any information or citation in an academic exercise;
+• Fabrication: the falsification or invention of any information or citation in an academic exercise; including unpermitted and/or unattributed use of artificial intelligence tools.

 • Fraud: the falsification, forgery, or misrepresentation of academic or clinic work, including the resubmission of work performed for one class for credit in another class without the informed permission of the second instructor; or the falsification, forgery, or misrepresentation of other academic or medical records or documents, including admissions materials, transcripts, and patient records; or the communication of false or misleading statements to obtain academic advantage or to avoid academic penalty;